-How will you be celebrating the 4th of July?
-If you’re traveling to visit friends and family or taking a vacation, Bon Voyage!
-If you're sticking close to home and celebrating with barbecues, bathing suits, and bright fireworks in your homeowners association, there are some important things to consider.
-If you’re an HOA board member, remind residents of the following information.
+Celebrating the 4th of July might look like traveling to visit friends and family, taking a vacation, or hosting you're annual block party.
+If you're planning on sticking close to home and barbecuing, setting up some water play for the kids, and watching fireworks in your homeowners association remind residents of the following information.